SU-SWS/decanter-web/content/_pages/use-decanter.md

 ---
 https://github.com/SU-SWS/decanter/issues/576

+<p class="su-intro-text">Decanter supports multiple tools and consumption methods.
+Choose the path that suits you below to get started using Decanter.</p>

 ## As a Developer

 Use Decanter as a starting point for your project, or straight out of the box.